This is an Excel formatting problem that many of us have encountered at some point.

 Why are there trailing zeros after reformatting?

-Sometimes, even after formatting, the long number will end with zeros instead of the actual numbers.
+Sometimes, after formatting, long numbers may show up with trailing zeros instead of their original digits.
 For example:

-This is because Excel and other spreadsheet programs auto-format data.
-For details, see the links below.
+This happens because Excel and other spreadsheet programs automatically reformat large numbers.
+For more details, refer to the links below:

-1. Ensure you have a file that has not been opened in Excel before.
+- Make sure you start with a file that has not been opened in Excel yet.

-2. Open the file in a different application.
-We have used Google Sheets or Numbers on Mac.
+- Open the file in a different application.
+We have used Google Sheets or Numbers (Mac).

-3. Format the column to Number (as seen in step 3 above).
+- Format the column as “Number” (refer to step 3 above).

-5. Open the file in Excel and repeat the top three steps above, as necessary.
+- Open the file in Excel and follow the same steps to ensure correct formatting.

 If you need further assistance, please feel free to email support@ordoro.com.